giddy11/Learn_microsoft_c-/README.md

 With my struggles in C#, i decided to have a repository that has all concepts related to C# and because i will be learning other language and wont want to lose track of my C# knowledge, i have decided to use this repo as my fall back to concepts i might have forgotten.

-You are free to contribute to this, just ensure you read through [CONTRIBUTION.md](./CONTRIBUTION.md) to know how to contribute, after reading about the particular project of interest.
+You are free to contribute to this, just ensure you read through [CONTRIBUTION.md](./CONTRIBUTION.md) to know how to contribute

-There were 5 projects in all and I was supposed to get at least 3 of them done within the 4 weeks of internship, but as an [**ALX**](https://www.alxafrica.com/) brought up, I chose to do them all.
-I thought it was a great opportunity to stand out, if indeed being an ALX SE student makes one stand out in the tech space.

 There are 6 branches currently that focusses on areas in C#
 ***Below are things to take note of in my repo and is a link to how its been implemented or explained:***